Company Voluntary Arrangement CVA – What is a CVA?

 Is your struggling company eligible to even propose a CVA?

 - A viable road to recovery.
-Creditors want to see future positive cash flow while demonstrating recovery financially and even more robust management.
+Creditors want to anticipate future positive cash flow while demonstrating recovery financially and even more robust management.

 Is A CVA An Insolvency Procedure?

 Yes.
 Though not a closure insolvency process.
 The arrangement, however, remains hallowed in insolvency law.
 (Part 1 of the Insolvency Act 1986).

 A CVA is considered an Insolvency Business Rescue procedure.
 It allows companies breathing space to recover.

 The HMRC are offering support to UK businesses during the coronavirus COVID19 pandemic.
 For further reading please view’ HMRC support for contractors during the pandemic’.